jKalfis/pfUI-DQB/README.md

 Because pfUI-DQB works with pfUI's existing UI structures and API, changes to those structures may cause the addon to stop working correctly.

-If you are using a different pfUI version, please test carefully before reporting an issue.
+If you are using a different pfUI version, please test carefully.

 ---